ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-What happens if there's arguments are provided in the function and with the double star?
+what happens if arguments are provided in the function and with the double star?

 ------
 <!-- .element: data-auto-animate -->